-On August 29, 2023, we announced that the TSX approved the proposed NCIB to purchase up to a maximum of 1,821,616 Common Shares for cancellation starting August 31, 2023 and ending August 30, 2024 or such earlier date as the Company completes its purchases pursuant to the NCIB or provides notice of termination.
+On September 24, 2024, we announced that the TSX approved the proposed NCIB to purchase up to a maximum of 1,478,854 Common Shares for cancellation starting September 27, 2024 and ending September 26, 2025, or such earlier date as the Company completes its purchases pursuant to the NCIB or provides notice of termination.
+Under its previous NCIB, ended August 30, 2024, the Company repurchased and cancelled 1,188,017 Common Shares at a weighted average purchase price per share of \$0.53 for a total purchase price of \$630.

-In connection with the NCIB, we adopted an automatic securities purchase plan ("ASPP") containing strict parameters regarding how our Common Shares may be repurchased during times when we would ordinarily not be permitted to purchase Common Shares due to regulatory restrictions or self-imposed blackout periods.
+In connection with each NCIB, we adopted an automatic securities purchase plan ("ASPP") containing strict parameters regarding how our Common Shares may be repurchased during times when we would ordinarily not be permitted to purchase Common Shares due to regulatory restrictions or self-imposed blackout periods.
 Such purchases are executed by the designated broker based on parameters established by the Company prior to the pre-established ASPP period.
+The Company may terminate the ASPP and the NCIB provided that the insiders of the Company are not then in a trading blackout and the Company is not otherwise in possession of any material undisclosed information about its business.

-The following table provides a summary of the details of the Common Shares repurchased for cancellation under the NCIB for the three months ended March 31, 2024 and 2023:
+The following table provides a summary of the details of the Common Shares repurchased for cancellation under the NCIB for the three months ended March 31, 2025 and 2024:

-For the three months ended March 31, 2024 2023 In 000's of CAD, except number of shares and average price \$ \$ Common Shares repurchased for cancellation 1 166,508 - Weight average purchase price per share 0.47 - Total purchase price 78 -
+For the three months ended March 31, 2025 2024 In 000's of CAD, except number of shares and average price \$ \$ Common Shares repurchased for cancellation 76,094 166,508 Weight average purchase price per share 0.57 0.47 Total purchase price 43 78